Cotidie/STEADY/algorithm/Shortest Path.md

         distance[V] <- tempDistance
         previous[V] <- U

+  // to detect all the vertices affected,
+  // repeat |V|-1 times.
   for each edge (U,V) in G
     If distance[U] + edge_weight(U, V) < distance[V]
       Error: Negative Cycle Exists